October 10, 2018

 My Ride Johnson County is a step towards a better future for Johnson County.
 Small areas such as Mountain City are seriously lacking in public transportation.
 Through My Ride Johnson County, seniors can get rides to pretty much anywhere in the county.
 Some examples include doctor’s offices, grocery stores, pharmacies, beauty shops and more.

 My Ride Johnson County is akin to programs such as Uber or Lyft.
 The main difference is cost.
-My Ride Johnson County depends on a network of volunteers who provide this service to local seniors free of cost.
+My Ride Johnson County depends on a network of volunteers who provide this service to local seniors for only $6.
 The service is designed to benefit seniors regardless of financial means.
-Eliminating cost means that any senior can participate.
+Offering this service at a low cost means that any senior can participate.

 My Ride Johnson County is possible in part because of generous donations.
 Johnson County Bank recently donated $500 to the cause, and Farmers State Bank donated $1000.
 Not everyone is able to donate money.
 Locals can make a difference by donating time.
 My Ride Johnson County is in need of volunteer drivers.
 Special vehicles are not required however seniors may have trouble with certain types of vehicles.
 For example, a vehicle such as an SUV or truck with a high step would not be easy to enter.